justin-carver/Nomad/README.md

 ### Features

-List of features available within this CMS, some features may not be present currently, but if listed, are on the planned route of completion before first release:
+List of features available within this CMS.
+Some features may not be present currently, but if listed, are on the planned route of completion before first release:

 -   Full SEO Management
 -   Post Editing / Saving / Scheduling / Drafts
 -   Rich Text Editor (based on [Quill](https://quilljs.com/))
 -   Dashboard / Reports / Analytics
+-   Responsive Design / Mobile Friendly
 -   Login Rate Limiting / IP Banning
 -   Single Author Account / Encrypted JWTs
 -   SSG & SSR (For maximum SEO optimization mixed with performance)